(Severe Allergic Reaction)

 - If you are at risk, avoidance is the best form of treatment.

-- If you have a history of serious allergic reaction, always have an epinephrine kit available; it could save your life.
+- If you have a history of serious allergic reaction, always have an epinephrine kit with you; it could save your life.

 Introduction to anaphylaxis